jobkarani/jobkarani/README.md

 I'm a highly focused Full Stack Web Developer who is a team player.
-I love programming and the thrill that comes in creating a fully functional application from just an idea or a problem.
-I'm looking for a position whereby I'll be able to fully apply the knowledge and skills that I have learnt so far in software development.
+I love programming and the thrill that comes in creating a fully functional application from just an idea or a problem 😊.
+I'm looking for a position whereby I'll be able to fully apply the knowledge and skills that I have learnt so far in software development.🧑‍💻

 <h3> 🌱 Current project </h3>

 - Creating a Django-Ecommerce system. 😎
-- Learning PHP <Beginner>.
+- Learning PHP <Beginner>. 🤓

 <h3> 🔮 Next project </h3>

-- Learning React and React-Native<br>
+- Learning React and React-Native 📖<br>

 <center>